Copyright

 4.1 Obtain Permission from Copyright Holders

-Securing permission from the original creators or copyright holders is the safest way to sell fan art legally.
-This often involves negotiating licensing agreements or seeking formal approval.
+Getting permission from creators is the safest way.
+This means negotiating licensing agreements or getting formal approval.

 4.2 Licensing Agreements

-Licensing agreements allow artists to use copyrighted material in exchange for compensation or under specific terms.
-These agreements can be negotiated with copyright holders or through licensing agencies.
+Licensing agreements let artists use copyrighted material for compensation or under certain terms.
+These can be negotiated with copyright holders or through agencies.

 4.3 Creative Alternatives

-Artists can create original works inspired by their favorite media without directly copying copyrighted elements.
-This approach avoids legal issues and allows for greater creative freedom.
+Artists can make original works inspired by their favorites without copying.
+This way, they avoid legal trouble and keep their creative freedom.

 5. The Impact of Copyright on Different Types of Fan Art